 - ½ cup vegetable oil

-- 1 ½ tsp egg replacer (whisked with 2 tbsp warm water)
+- 1 ½ teaspoon egg replacer (whisked with 2 tablespoon warm water)

 - 1 cup applesauce

 - 1 cup walnuts (lightly toasted, then chopped)

 - Sift the flour, baking soda and salt into a bowl and whisk in the spices

 - In another bowl, beat together the oil and the sugar for a minute.

 - Add the egg replace-water mixture to the bowl.